TEAMuP-dev/audacitorch/README.md

 #### Define a model class

 First, we create our model.
-There are no internal constraints on what the, as long as you can use `torch.jit.script` or `torch.jit.trace`, and it is able to meet the input-output constraints specified in waveform-to-waveform and waveform-to-labels models.
+There are no internal constraints on what the internal model architecture should be, as long as you can use `torch.jit.script` or `torch.jit.trace` to serialize it, and it is able to meet the input-output constraints specified in waveform-to-waveform and waveform-to-labels models.

 ```python
 import torch.nn as nn